TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    Description
          jumpUrl is a concept where external links are redirected from the index\_ts.php script, which first logs the URL.
-This feature is only interesting if "config.sys\_stat" is used.

    Default
          0